internetsystemsgroup/py-dataframe-show-reader/blog_post.md

 Imagine we are working on a Python method that uses PySpark to perform a data transformation that is not terribly complex, but complicated enough that we would like to verify that it performs as intended.
-For example, consider this function that accepts a PySpark Dataframe containing daily sales figures and returns a Dataframe containing containing weekly sales summaries:
+For example, consider this function that accepts a PySpark DataFrame containing daily sales figures and returns a DataFrame containing containing weekly sales summaries:

 ```python
 def summarize_weekly_sales(df_to_average: DataFrame):